manasa-kalluru/react_foodApp/README.md

 - Server Side Routing - a network call is made to fetch the html and the html response is rendered.

 ## Dynamic routing
-- `path: "/restauraunt/:resId",` - :resId is dynamic
+- `path: "/restaurant/:resId",` - :resId is dynamic

+## useParams

+- useParams is a hook provided by react-router-dom to extract params from the request url